A water fight in Chile's Atacama raises questions over lithium mining

 Native Algarrobo trees - hardy desert hardwoods that survive by sending shoots deep into underground aquifers - were shedding their leaves and dying.

 The 23 dead trees represented one-third of those SQM had committed to monitor.
 Like canaries in a coal mine, the health of the trees was meant to act as an early warning signal of water problems.
 Two years later, more trees were dying but SQM failed to notify authorities, according to government inspection reports reviewed by Reuters.
-(To see document: bit.ly/2Ov0a4p)

 “If SQM is extracting more brine than it is permitted from the Salar, that can have repercussions on the availability of reserves in the basin for other projects,” wrote lawyers for Albemarle subsidiary Rockwood Lithium Ltd in the March 2017 filing.